Skip to main content

 2

 • Heat a large drizzle of oil in a large pan over medium-high heat.
 Add broccoli; season with salt and pepper.
-Cook, stirring often, until browned and tender, 4-7 minutes. • Add scallion whites, carrots, and garlic powder.
+Cook, stirring frequently, until browned and tender, 4-7 minutes. • Add scallion whites, carrots, and garlic powder.
 (TIP: If pan seems dry, add a drizzle of oil.)
-Cook, stirring frequently and lowering heat if browning too quickly, until just tender and fragrant, 1-2 minutes more.
+Cook, stirring frequently and lowering heat if browning too quickly, until veggies are just tender and fragrant, 1-2 minutes more.

 Use pan used for shrimp or chicken here.